-- The total incentive funds for the implementation of the Program amount to dinars. - The Ministry undertakes to provide % of the amount from paragraph 1 of this article of the Contract of Incentive Funds from the Decision, i.e., up to dinars. - The Funds Recipient undertakes to provide % of its own participation in financing the Program up to the amount of dinars. - The Funds Recipient may finance only measures from Section I of the Public Call for which the Funds Recipient has committed in its application to the Public Call that they will include them in public calls for co-financing measures of energy efficiency in family houses and apartments. - The Funds Recipient may, after the expenditure of funds allocated under the Public Call, submit a request for additional funds. - The share in participation of additional funds remains unchanged.
+- The total incentive funds for the implementation of the Program amount to dinars. - The Ministry undertakes to provide % of the amount from paragraph 1 of this article of the Contract i.e., up to dinars. - The Funds Recipient undertakes to provide % of its own participation in financing the Program up to the amount of dinars. - The Funds Recipient may finance only measures from Section I of the Public Call for which the Funds Recipient has committed in its application to the Public Call that they will include them in public calls for co-financing measures of energy efficiency in family houses and apartments. - The Funds Recipient may, after the expenditure of funds allocated under the Public Call, submit a request for additional funds no later than one month from the closing date of the public call for households. - The share in participation of additional funds will be defined in accordance with the POGM.